 A young intelligent woman, Elizabeth, had a tendency to judge people quickly.
 Based on impressions and gossips, she deemed Mr. Darcy proud, cruel, and exploiting his friend.
 When Mr. Darcy expressed his affection to her, Elizabeth bashed him with criticism and sarcasm.
 However, after meeting Mr. Darcy and his family on a trip, she realized that she had rushed her opinions.
-She was misled by Mr. Wickham, whom she had deemed to be trustworthy but was actually a long-time lier.
-She found that she had misjudged so many people along the way.
-She confessed to Mr. Darcy: both her apologies and her own affection towards him.
-In the end, Mr. Darcy still loved her and they got married.
+She was misled by Mr. Wickham, whom she had deemed to be trustworthy but was actually a long-time liar.
+When she found out that she had misjudged so many people along the way, she confessed to Mr. Darcy: both her apologies and her own affection towards him.
+In the end, Mr. Darcy still loved her, and they got married.

 The storytelling was magnificent and humorous.
 Not only did Elizabeth misjudged the characters of people, but also I - the reader - misjudged along with her.
 I also thought in the beginning that Mr. Darcy was obnoxious proud.
 It’s the way that author manipulated the narrative, showing only Elizabeth’s perspective, that achieved this effect.
 There were many intelligent conversations, yet the characters were distinct.
 Each smart people had their own way of showing their intelligence, some by infallible arguments, some by sarcasms and jokes.

 It is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife.